 Choosing a nursery for your child.

-It’s really important that you ask friends and family for recommendations but it is equally as important to go and have a look at as many as you can and ask lots of questions.
+It’s really important that you ask friends and family for recommendations but it is equally as important to go and look at as many as you can and ask lots of questions.

 Each nursery will be different.
 They will have different facilities, different sessions, different costs, different environments and different atmospheres.
 What will be right for one family may not be right for you.